72. Chapter 72

 A compatriot, who had been chewed together with his armor by sharp teeth, weakly hit the monster’s body with a broken sword.

-A militia, who volunteered to protect his family, exposed his viscera to the atmosphere while muttering the names of his wife and child.
+A militia, who volunteered to protect his family, exposed his viscera to the air while muttering the names of his wife and child.

 Citizens seeking asylum were slaughtered in turn in a castle with no escape.